Davies-K/docker-compose-MEAN-stack/README.md

 App should be running in "localhost:8181"

 This app shows how docker compose is set up for a MEAN application running Angular 8.
 Docker-compose should be version 1.6 or higher.
-Also Make sure you have docker and docker-compose installed.